furtivespy/NapApp/README.md

 * Weekend 1: Got most of the basic stuff out of the way. many of the main components are built.
 Start to wire up actions and the firebase.auth.
 * Weekend 2: Decided to use Redux.
 So a bit of refactoring of componets and creations of some containers.
 Made some basic reducers.
 Started the process to have a "production" build to push to Heroku.
+* Weekend 3: Switched all the existing Firebase calls to use the Redux store.
+Added multiple login services.
+Added a help and error dialog.
+Added logout.

 ## Credits